French Bulldog Temperament, Energy Level, and Lifestyle Fit

 Training Temperament and Learning Style

-• Use positive reinforcement methods
+• Use positive reinforcement

 • Keep sessions short and engaging

-• Be consistent but gentle
+• Be consistent and patient

 • Avoid harsh corrections